tillitis/tkey-verification/README.md

 6. Verify the signature of the random challenge with the signer public key thus proving that device under verification has access to the corresponding private key.
-7. Ask signer for a hash of the firmware binary (in ROM).
+7. Ask signer for a hash digest of the firmware binary (in ROM).
    Consult the internal firmware database to verify that the TKey, according to its hardware revision, is running the expected firmware.
-8. Recreate the message of UDI, firmware hash, signer public key.
+8. Recreate the message of UDI, firmware digest, signer public key.
    Verify the vendor signature of the message, thus proving that the UDI, the firmware, and this private/public key pair was the same during vendor signing.